Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 Red wine is by far the best source of resveratrol, however, you would need to drink a lot of it to get significant amounts of it.

-There are supplements available which can provide much higher doses of resveratrol.
+There are supplements available that can provide much higher doses of resveratrol.

 How Curcumin and Resveratrol can promote hair growth